ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 Ansible or when ``ansible_winrm_kinit_mode`` is ``manual``, a Kerberos ticket must already be obtained.
 See below for more details.

-There are some extra host variables that can be set:
+Some extra host variables can be set:

 .. code-block:: yaml